 Oslo Innovation Week, as the name suggests, is a multi-day conference on societal innovation that takes place in several venues located in Oslo.
 The conference takes place each year, and in 2019 they will focus on topics such as sustainable cities, the future of work, and entrepreneurship.

-This is one of those event websites that stands out for its creative layout and visually interesting page transitions that keep you engaged as you navigate around.
+This is an event website that stands out for its creative layout and visually interesting page transitions that keep you engaged as you navigate around.

 Crafted is a project launched by BASIC.
 The project promotes collaboration by bringing together local creators from all sorts of industries.